-The party's been stuck in the wilderness for months now.
+So the party's been stuck in the wilderness for months now.
 Winter-edge-of-nowhere wilderness.
-It turns out the biggest npc killer is ravines.
-You'd think wolves, bears, oversized spiders, bloodsucking vines, tentacled freshwater things, or the usual hordes of hostile humanoids.
-Angry fairies.
-Carniverous pandas.
+It turns out the biggest killer is ravines.
+That's right, ravines.
+You'd think it would be wolves, bears, oversized spiders, bloodsucking vines, tentacled freshwater things, hostile humanoids.
+Angry fairies?
+Carniverous pandas?
 Nope.
 Ravines.

 Pretty sure we've lost six party members to ravines.